-Emmy shrugged.
+She shrugged.
 “I just remember being very ill.
 I fell asleep with my husband and son standing over me, and when I woke up, they were gone and there was this strange man there instead.
 He told me not to be afraid and that everything would be alright.
 He was very kind.
-How did you die?”
+What about you?”

 “He must have been very light of foot to get past you.”

 Her dull green eyes started to tear up again, and Cassius put his hand over hers.
 “Don’t worry.
 I’ll be here for you.
 We’ll do it together.”

 She placed her other hand over his, the brightness of hers contrasting against his dark olive skin.
 “Thank you, Cassius.
 I appreciate that.”

 It felt like a lifetime ago.
 Cassius had grown in so many ways since then.
 He found himself unrecognizable from that boy throwing rocks in the forest and clinging to the ground.
 He was stronger, steadfast, and true.
 He knew exactly what he had to do now.
 His toes hugged the edge of the pedestal.
 He didn’t even care how high up they were now.
 The sound of the whispers drummed in his ears.
 “Bheith ar foluain go deo… Bheith ar foluain go deo…” This compensated for every mistake he’d ever made.
 He would fall into the abyss and rise up a Wingéd.
 He was made for this.
 “Bheith ar foluain go deo…”

 He hesitated just one more moment and took the Leap.